How to start a recruitment agency

 Recruitment is a heavily regulated industry, and you’ll need keep up to date with the latest legislation and follow employment guidelines carefully.

-Create a recruitment business plan
+Create a recruitment agency business plan

 Before you take the plunge and launch a recruitment business, don’t start without a business plan and enough working capital to get you through the first six months of trading.